 #6 On Every Street

 In 1985 Dire Straits were huge.
-By 1991, reformed after a hiatus, they were far less relevant.
-On Every Street is more like a Knopfler solo album, and suffers from 1990s CD bloat.
-Nonetheless it’s a respectable swansong – the riff of ‘Heavy Fuel’ recalls ‘Money for Nothing’ and the title track is pretty.
+By 1991, reformed after a hiatus, they were less relevant.
+With a core band of Knopfler, Illsley, and keyboardists Alan Clark and Guy Fletcher, they’re reliant on outside musicians; On Every Street could have been branded as a Knopfler solo album.
+It suffers from 1990s CD bloat, running for an hour.
+On Every Street has its moments – the riff of ‘Heavy Fuel’ recalls ‘Money for Nothing’ and the title track is pretty.

 Shortly after their debut was released, Dire Straits were back in the studio recording a follow-up.
-The songs are largely fine, but it’s so close in tone to its predecessor that it feels like a facsimile; I enjoy ‘Lady Writer’, but it’s very reminiscent of ‘Sultans of Swing’.
-The bluesy ‘Where Do You Think You’re Going’ and the folkish ‘Portobello Belle’ do break some new ground for the group.
+The songs are mainly worthy, but it’s so close in tone to its predecessor that it feels like a facsimile; I enjoy ‘Lady Writer’, but it’s very reminiscent of ‘Sultans of Swing’.
+The bluesy ‘Where Do You Think You’re Going’ and the folkish ‘Portobello Belle’ break some new ground for the group.

 #4 Dire Straits

-It’s a little churlish placing the group’s successful debut in the bottom half of the list, but the four-piece sound is limiting despite Mark Knopfler’s prowess as a writer and guitarist.
+It’s a little churlish placing the group’s successful debut in the bottom half of the list.
+The four-piece format is limiting despite Mark Knopfler’s prowess as a writer and guitarist – the group’s slow tempos and literate songs sound better with more detailed arrangments.
 The lack of diversity dulls the impact of well-written songs like ‘Six Blade Knife’ and ‘Southbound Again’.
 The breakthrough hit ‘Sultans of Swing’ still sounds great, despite the efforts of buskers and amateur bands, with its smooth riff and solos.

 #3 Brothers in Arms

-Dire Straits’ fifth album was an unexpected blockbuster in the early CD era.
-It’s their first album without drummer Pick Withers, and they sound more like a studio project than a band.
-There are terrific tracks like the riff rocker ‘Money for Nothing’ and the elegiac title track with Knopfler’s emotive guitar soloing.
-There’s also a rough stretch on the first side with the played out ‘Walk of Life’ and the cheesy lounge of ‘Your Latest Trick’.
+Dire Straits’ fifth album was an unexpected blockbuster in the early CD era – it was the first album to sell one million copies in the new format.
+Brothers in Arms is their first album without founding drummer Pick Withers; without him, they sound more like a studio project than a band.
+There are terrific tracks like the riff rocker ‘Money for Nothing’ and the elegiac title track with Knopfler’s emotive guitar solo.
+There’s also a rough stretch on the first side with the played-out ‘Walk of Life’ and the cheesy lounge of ‘Your Latest Trick’.

 #2 Making Movies